Battle of Hamel: Casualties

 Allied losses amounted to around 1,400 killed or wounded.
 There were 1,062 Australian casualties (including 800 dead) and 176 American casualties (including between 13 and 26 killed) during the main attack and a further 142 casualties among the 15th Brigade during their diversionary assault around Ville.
 Around 2,000 Germans were killed and 1,600 captured, along with the loss of much of their equipment.
 Despite the concerns of the Australian infantry, all but three of the British tanks, although delayed reached their objectives.
 At least five of the Allied tanks were damaged during the attack but these were later repaired.
 Casualties among the British tank crews amounted to 13 killed or wounded.
 The Allied casualties were "light" in the context of World War I and the attack was considered "extremely successful" for the Australians.
 A large quantity of British equipment that had been captured by the Germans when they had taken Hamel in April was also recovered.

 Recognition

-Two Australians, Thomas Axford and Henry Dalziel, were awarded the Victoria Cross for their conduct during the battle.
+The Australians Thomas Axford and Henry Dalziel, were awarded the Victoria Cross for their conduct during the battle.
 Fourteen Americans were also decorated by the British, including four Distinguished Conduct Medals, four Military Crosses, and six Military Medals.
 Corporal Thomas A. Pope, who had rushed a German machine-gun during the German counter-attack on 5 July, was one of those who received the DCM, being awarded the medal personally by George V on 12 August 1918.
 He would also later receive the Medal of Honor.
 Joseph B. Sanborn recommended twenty-two members of the 131st Infantry Regiment for valour awards.
 Pope and seven other doughboys were also awarded the US Army's Distinguished Service Cross for actions during the Battle of Hamel.